An orthogonal perspective on Gauss composition: Recent work

-\subsection{Recent work}
+\section{Recent work}

-To conclude, we review recent work generalizing Gauss composition.
-The history of the composition of binary quadratic forms and the revisit of Gauss composition in 19th and early 20th centuries can be found in \cite{Dickson23} (see also \cite{Towber}*{Introduction}).
+In this appendix, we review recent work generalizing Gauss composition.
+The history of the composition of binary quadratic forms and the revisiting of Gauss composition in the 19th and early 20th centuries can be found in \cite{Dickson23} (see also \cite{Towber}*{Introduction}).

 Gauss's original approach in \cite{Gauss} was complicated.
 Influenced by Legendre, Dirichlet and Dedekind took another route in \cite{Dirichlet}*{Supplement X} (see also \cite{Cox}*{Section 3A} or \cite{Dickson51}*{Section IX}).
 Two quadratic forms $ax^2+bxy+cy^2$ and $a'x^2+b'xy+c'y^2$ over $\Z$ are called \emph{united} if they have the same discriminant and $\gcd(a, a', \frac{b+b'}{2})=1$.
 Dirichlet and Dedekind defined a composition for united forms and realized a group structure for the set of classes of primitive positive definite forms of the same discriminant.
-In 1961, following Dirchilet and Dedekind, Lubelski \cite{Lubelski} generalized the composition over Euclidean rings.
+In 1961, following Dirichlet and Dedekind, Lubelski \cite{Lubelski} generalized the composition over Euclidean rings.

-In 1968, Butts--Estes \cite{ButtsEstes} introduced $C$-domains $D$ which are integral domains with characteristic not 2 and certain structural conditions, and developed explicit composition laws for binary quadratic forms over $D$ via united forms.
+In 1968, Butts--Estes \cite{ButtsEstes} introduced $C$-domains $D$, which are integral domains with characteristic not 2 and certain structural conditions, and developed explicit composition laws for binary quadratic forms over $D$ via united forms.
 They showed that the set of classes of primitive binary quadratic forms over $D$ with discriminants in a certain set $\Delta$ is a commutative semigroup.
 If the discriminant is fixed, then this recovers the classical case.
-Moreover, they considered the quadratic algebra $R=D[\omega]$ and gave a norm condition for an $R$-ideal generated by $A$ and $b+\omega$ as $D$-module to be invertible where $A$ is an invertible ideal of $D$ and $b\in D$.
-The direct compounds of binary quadratic forms correspond exactly to products of free rank-two $R$-modules, and whenever products of free $D$ modules in $R$ remain free, the classes of primitive form with discriminant $d\in\Delta$ form an abelian group $G_d$ under composition.
+Moreover, they considered the quadratic algebra $R=D[\omega]$ and gave a norm condition for an $R$-ideal generated by $A$ and $b+\omega$ as a $D$-module to be invertible where $A$ is an invertible ideal of $D$ and $b\in D$.
+The direct compounds of binary quadratic forms correspond exactly to products of free rank-two $R$-modules, and whenever products of free $D$-modules in $R$ remain free, the classes of primitive forms with discriminant $d\in\Delta$ form an abelian group $G_d$ under composition.
 They also constructed a surjective homomorphism from $G_d$ to a subgroup of the ideal class group of $R$, identifying the kernel as those classes containing a form that represents a unit in $D$.